simveit/simveit.github.io/_posts/2024-07-08-introduction-probability.md

 ```
 Fraction(1, 6)
 ```
-We see that the probability of these event to occur is 1/6.
+We see that the probability of this event to occur is 1/6.

 If you want to see more about the topics discussed here you may find the corresponding lecture [by Harry Crane](https://www.youtube.com/watch?v=2Xwk6yNq9og) interesting.